-Our lemon cheesecake features a creamy smooth filling with a bright citrus flavor nestled into a buttery graham cracker crust.
-Make this baked cheesecake recipe for a fantastic holiday dessert.
+Our Lemon Cheesecake features a creamy smooth filling with a bright citrus flavor nestled into a buttery graham cracker crust.
+Make this baked lemon curd cheesecake recipe for a fantastic holiday dessert.
 Don’t forget to top it with whipped cream and lemon zest!!

 Since baked cheesecakes can be finicky to make, there are lots of notes in the instructions to address the most common issues that occur.